smit5490/sparkify-customer-retention/README.md

 data set.
 Using a combination of Spark for data cleaning and feature engineering and scikit-learn for model training and inference is the optimal solution.

+### Improvement
 One key improvement would be to create scripts from the Jupyter notebooks to be run on a scheduled basis to regularly update the data cleaning, feature engineering and model training pipelines.
+While there are some ways to "deploy" Jupyter notebooks, scripts are more widely deployable and the defacto method for production pipelines.

+Requiring business stakeholders to run the web application from the command line isn't realistic.
+Another improvement would be to deploy the Streamlit dashboard using a hosting service such as Heroku.
+That way, stakeholders could simply log-in and explore the model's predictions and drivers of churn.